-If you are under 18 years old, please know that there are additional supports available to you to help you manage your studies more effectively.
+You can make an appointment with our Accommodation Officer by CLICKING HERE.
+If you are under 18 years old during your Foundation Program please know that there are additional supports available to you to help you manage your studies more effectively.